 At present, RTX 3080 is the fastest laptop graphics card around, but not all RTX 3080-powered laptops are created equal.
 Many vendors use Nvidia’s Max-Q technology, which prioritizes power efficiency and low fan noise over high performance.
 Alienware’s m17 R4, however, seeks to pump out every possible frame, deploying a special cooling system and eschewing Max-Q to make its top-of-the-line configuration one of the best gaming laptops.
 We were able to check the TGP (Total Graphics Power) of the laptop, which was reported as 165W in Nvidia's drivers — in the "150W+" range listed for mobile RTX 3080.

 But the Alienware m17 R4 is not just a speed demon.
-Starting at $2,106 ($3,586 as tested), this laptop has a snappy keyboard, a sleek sci-fi inspired design with plenty of RGB and an optional 360 Hz screen.
+Starting at $2,106 ($3,586 as tested), this laptop has a sleek sci-fi inspired design with plenty of RGB, an optional 360 Hz screen and a snappy (optional) mechanical keyboard, the first with Cherry MX Ultra Low Profile Switches.
 You just have to live with a heavy chassis and the occasional bout of fan noise.

 Alienware m17 R4 Specifications